On Loving the Greek Epic Form

 I would say the new dispensation is the forgetting of God.
 Of absolutes.
 God is still around.
 We just forget to not believe in him so he sticks around, lingers, like a photograph of a former boyfriend you keep for memory's sake.

 Which is why the wanderer is an apt modern trope.
-For Odysseus it is a mark of human fragility and the inevitable consequence of man who forsakes God.
-For the modern wanderer it is not so much the case we wander because of some thing the Greeks called excessive pride (hubris) but rather it is a search for different authority unrelated to a top/down structure of power.
+For Odysseus, it is a mark of human fragility and the inevitable consequence of a man who forsakes God.
+For the modern wanderer, it is not so much the case we wander because of something the Greeks called excessive pride (hubris).
+Still, instead, it is a search for different authority unrelated to a top/down structure of power.
 To wander is more like to stumble about looking for what authorizes existence.

 We wander because to stay still is too Medieval.

 Growing Up and What That Means for Me